 So.
 Now that that’s cleared up … here’s a wee bit more about boring ol’ me:

-I also have an encyclopedic site, where I list articles, theses, and dissertations about short story cycles.
-This is where you would find the aforementioned academic discussions and analyses of the form.
+I also have an encyclopedic site, where I list academic materials about short story cycles.
+This is where you will find all sorts of analyses of the form.

 If you have any recommendations for linked short stories (or academic work about them) which I should index – feel free to shoot me an email.